Collie2.gif (1341 bytes)Sheepdog.gif (1260 bytes)Hound.gif (1134 bytes)

 Laetare Medal: Notre Dame University presented its Laetare Medal to William George Bruce in 1947, recognizing his work as a Catholic publisher for more than 50 years.
 This is the oldest and most prestigious honor given to American Catholics.

-Bruce in Wisconsin Century: Milwaukee's archbishop recalls the life of William George Bruce, his contributions to city and church, including the donation of an Ivan Mestrovic statue "Valiant Immigrant Mother" in Cathedral Square [see here and also in the book Milwaukee Then and Now, p.
-31, for photo].
-Bruce's words from his will about creation of the statue and the courage of immigrant mothers are reported.
+Bruce in Wisconsin Century: Milwaukee's archbishop recalls the life of William George Bruce, his contributions to city and church, including the donation of an Ivan Mestrovic statue "Valiant Immigrant Mother" in Cathedral Square [see here and here and also in the book Milwaukee Then and Now, p.
+31, for photos].
+His intention, as expressed in his will, was to help people remember the courage of immigrant mothers.

 Passing on August 13, 1949: William George Bruce, founder of the American School Board Journal, was remembered for contributions.